mbanefo2/CS231FinalProject/README.md

 # CS231_final_project
 This repo contains code for CS231A Final Project Trajectory detection and boundary estimation for badminton shuttlecock using 3D position estimation

-To setup and run inference on our YOLO network.
+To setup and run inference on our YOLOv5 trained network.
 Use the following

 ```
 from roboflow import Roboflow